p-koskey/EquipmentStatusAPI/README.md

 1. **Clone the Repository**

-   Clone the repository and and navigate to the solution directory.
+   Clone the repository and navigate to the solution directory.

    ```bash
    git clone https://github.com/p-koskey/EquipmentStatusAPI.git